 - BLDRS Europe 100 ADR Index Fund (ADRU)

 - STOXX European Select Dividend Index Fund (FDD)

 - BLDRS Developed Markets 100 ADR Index (ADRD)

 But those who are looking for a more targeted approach can also purchase American depository receipts (ADRs), which are U.S.-listed securities that mimic the movement of a single foreign stock.
 These securities can give investors a way to invest in only certain companies or industries rather than a whole basket that spans many sectors, but note that ADRs may be less liquid and carry higher transaction costs than their domestic counterparts.
 Here are some popular ADRs to invest in the UK:

 - BP plc (BP)

 - GlaxoSmithKline plc (GSK)

 How to Directly Invest in the UK

-U.S. brokerages offering access to the London Stock Exchange, including companies like eTrade Financial Corporation and Interactive Brokers.
-Alternatively, popular UK stock brokerages include companies like Banco Santender's Abbey Sharedealing and Barclays Stockbrokers.
-But before investors, investors should be aware of any tax or legal implications.
+U.S. brokerages offer access to the London Stock Exchange, including companies like eTrade Financial Corporation and Interactive Brokers.
+Alternatively, popular UK stock brokerages include companies like Banco Santander's Abbey Sharedealing and Barclays Stockbrokers.